vwd-33/VWD/src/pages/distro/index.md

       WOLFSPIRIT (ger/pol) - "Marching Towards The Abyss Of Death" TAPE: $8.00

-      WUDUWÉSTEN (usa) - "The Bleak Forest of Sorrow" TAPE: $7.00

       XASTHUR (usa) - "The Funeral of Being" TAPE: $10.00